kanisterio/kanister/docs/architecture.rst

     ServiceName string `json:"serviceName,omitempty"`
   }

-^ ``PodName`` is the name of pod created by controller for Kopia repository server
+^ ``PodName`` is the name of the pod created by controller for Kopia repository server

-^ ``ServiceName`` is the name of the Kubernetes service created by the controller which contains the connection details for repository server
+^ ``ServiceName`` is the name of the Kubernetes service created by the controller which contains the connection details for the repository server

 As a reference, below is an example of a Repository Server